jumpingcontent/Wikinets_Moinmoin/Roles.md

 --------------------------------------

-Tasks needed to build: We are planning to rent a VPS or similar server to host and install the Moinmoin wiki.
-We'll run this on a Linux server.
+Tasks needed to build: We are planning to use our class server for installation and deployment of our wiki.

 --------------------------------------